kellianoy/weblabs/README.md

   The project is stuctured using folders by group of components.

   - Channels components are stored in `channel` folder
+  - Settings components are stored in `settings` folder
   - Themes are stored in `themes`
   - Special effects such as special hovers are stored in `effects`
   - Icons are stored in `icons`